Dr. Christie Brungardt, Assistant Professor of Leadership Studies

 IDS 880: Seminar/Liberal Studies: Teaching Leadership

 Ms. Brungardt is actively involved in many community projects throughout Ellis County.
 She serves as the director of the Kansas Women's Leadership Conference and the associated statewide community service project.
-She serves as a Fellow for the FHSU Center for Civic Leadership, particularly in the programming of the Womens Leadership Project.
+She serves as a Fellow for the FHSU Center for Civic Leadership and directs the Women's Leadership Project.